CaveVision0/CaveVision0-s_Advantage_PRNG/INSTRUCTIONS.md

 You're done with your input document now.

 **advantage_roll.cpp Customization**

 Open up advantage_roll.cpp and head to int main().
-As soon as you're there, you'll be met with the things you can customize.
+As soon as you're there, you'll be met with most of the things you can customize.

+First, you'll replace string Input and string Output's files to your own.
+Which one being which is self explanatory.
+For example, if your input document is called "This_Is_My_Doc.txt" (file format is required), you'll replace "ExampleCast.txt" with that.

+After that, there's